openhive-network/HAfAH/README.md

 9. file and directory names with snake_case: my_file.cpp

 ## PSQL extension based on sql script
-If there is a need to create psql extension ( to use CREATE EXTENSION psql command ) a cmake macro isa added:
+If there is a need to create psql extension ( to use CREATE EXTENSION psql command ) a cmake macro is added:
 `ADD_PSQL_EXTENSION` with parameters:
 - NAME - name of extension, in current source directory file <name>.control (see https://www.postgresql.org/docs/10/extend-extensions.html#id-1.8.3.18.11 )
-- SOURCES - list of sql scripts, the order of the files is important since the are compiled into one sql script
+- SOURCES - list of sql scripts, the order of the files is important since they are compiled into one sql script

 The macro creates a new target extension.<name_of_extension>.
 The command 'make extension.<name_of_extension>' will create an psql extension in `${CMAKE_BINARY_DIR}/extensions/<name>`.